NEXST-TOOL/nexst/README.md

 `cd ../ && ln -s ../shell shell`
 `ln -s ../tools/ tools`

-If you want to deploy prototyping on the NM37 card with a NVMe SSD, please launch the following two commands.

-`cd software/linux && git checkout -b xilinx-v2022.2-dev origin/xilinx-v2022.2-dev`
-`cd -`

 3. Install Linux kernel header on the x86 server side where the FPGA board/card is attached

+4. Install `minicom` on the x86 server

+5. Prepare the Chisel compilation environment on the x86 server

-4. All compilation operations are launched in the directory of `work_farm`
+5. All compilation operations are launched in the directory of `work_farm`

 # Hardware Generation (including Nanhu-G core and its SoC wrapper)